IBS-International-Business-School/group-research-project-report-champ/GROUP RESEARCH PROJECT REPORT.md

 ## 2. Introduction

-Education has changed rapidly in the last few years.
-Today, a university student has access to incredible tools—from AI assistants like ChatGPT to complex planning apps like Notion.
-Theoretically, this should make studying easier and faster.
-Yet, in our experience, many students seem more stressed and overwhelmed than ever before.

-This project was born from a simple observation within our own peer group: there doesn't seem to be a direct link between the number of hours spent in the library and the final grade received.
-We have all seen students who "live" in the library but struggle to pass, while others seem to work less but achieve higher marks.
-This disconnect suggests that **how** we study matters far more than **how much**.
+Education has changed rapidly in recent years, giving university students powerful tools such as AI assistants and digital planners.
+In theory, these should make studying easier, yet many students appear more stressed than ever.
+Within our peer group, we noticed no clear link between hours spent studying and final grades: some students work long hours with limited results, while others study less and achieve higher marks.
+This suggests that how students study may matter more than how much.

 **Research Question**

-Our main goal is to answer the following question:
-Does the use of structured digital planning tools (like calendars and task managers) correlate with higher academic performance compared to the traditional method of simply increasing study hours?
+Does the use of structured digital planning tools correlate with higher academic performance compared to simply increasing study hours?

 **Research Objective**

 To answer this, we focused on three specific areas:
-**1. The "Volume" Myth:** We want to verify if studying more hours actually leads to a higher GPA, or if there is a limit where it becomes counterproductive.
+1. Examine whether more study hours actually improve GPA or become counterproductive.
-**2. The Stress Cost:** We aim to measure the relationship between long study hours and reported stress levels.
+2. Measure how long study hours relate to stress levels.
-**3. Tool Effectiveness:** We want to see if students who plan their weeks (using digital tools) perform better than those who rely on last-minute cramming or AI assistance.
+3. Evaluate whether students using digital planning tools perform better than those who cram or rely mainly on AI.

-By analyzing these habits, we hope to move away from the idea of "working hard" and understand what it really means to "work smart" in a modern university environment.
+Our aim is to understand what it means to “work smart” in modern university life.

 ## 3. Methodology